jiwonk42/pig-latin/README.md

 * Example Input: i
 * Example Output: iay

+The program adds "ay" to single-letter words beginning with a vowel, regardless of capitalization.
+* Example Input: I
+* Example Output: iay

 The program moves the beginning consonants at the end of the word then add "ay".
 * Example Input: coding
 * Example Output: odingcay

+The program moves the beginning consonants at the end of the word then add "ay", regardless of capitalization.
+* Example Input: Coding
+* Example Output: odingcay

 The program keeps "qu" together if they are the first consonants and move them together to the end.
 * Example Input: square
 * Example Output: aresquay

+The program keeps "qu" together if they are the first consonants and move them together to the end, regardless of capitalization.
+* Example Input: Queen
+* Example Output: eenquay

 The program treats "y" as a consonant if it is the very first consonant.
 * Example Input: year
+* Example Output: earyay

+The program treats "y" as a consonant if it is the very first consonant, regardless of capitalization.
+* Example Input: Year
 * Example Output: earyay

 ## Setup